Mike Pence: Religion

 In a 2002 statement on the floor of the House of Representatives (reported in the Congressional Record), Pence told his colleagues "...
 I also believe that someday scientists will come to see that only the theory of intelligent design provides even a remotely rational explanation for the known universe."
 When asked by Chris Matthews in 2009 if he believed in evolution, Pence said "I believe with all my heart that God created the heavens and the earth, the seas and all that is in them.
 How he did that, I'll ask him about some day."

-In 2016 he was diagnosed with asymptomatic left bundle branch block.
-In April 2021, Pence underwent surgery for a pacemaker implant due to a slow heartbeat.